lawrencefeng17/lawrencefeng17.github.io/_posts/2024-12-17-Multimodal_Interp.md

 ---
 layout: post
-title: Interpreting a Multimodal Model with a Language-Only Sparse Autoencoder
+title: Finding Language Concepts in a Multimodal Model
 thumbnail-img: "/assets/img/multimodal_thumbnail.png"
 tags: [Projects]
 author: Lawrence Feng
 ---

-_**this blog post is currently in progress**_

-*The idea for this project was my own, but much of this work was done collaboratively for my Introduction to Machine Learning (10-701) final project.*
+*The idea for this project was my own, but much of this work was done collaboratively for my Introduction to Machine Learning (10-701) final project.
+Collaborators include Shyla Bisht, James Ngai, and Parth Shastri.*

 ## Overview and Main Findings